xopxe/micro_rosso_platformio/README.md

 ## Creating a project

-You can create an empty project using the IDE, selecting the framework, board, etc. Then you must edit the `platformio.ini` file to look something like this:
+You can create an empty project using the IDE by selecting the framework, board, etc. Then you must edit the `platformio.ini` file to look something like this:

 ```
 [env:pico32]